2004 UK tour

 Tour recollections: Beside the audio, video and photo documentation that is collated below, several texts were penned after the event including a tour diary by Toshimaru Nakamura for a subsequent Resonance magazine, a description of the process of recording the concerts by E M Thomas and track notes by myself for the release of the 2CD+DVD package in 2014.
 “Feedback: Order from Noise” was the last in a line of successful Arts Council England funded experimental music tours by the London Musicians’ Collective for the Contemporary Music Network, produced by Ed Baxter and Beverly Crew.

-Audio: The first three tracks are taken from the Mikroton label release that was published ten years after the tour.
-The fourth track is a turntable solo by Otomo Yoshihide performed at the Brighton concert, which can be heard here for the first time.
+Audio: These ten tracks are taken from the Mikroton label release that was published ten years after the tour.
+The last track is a turntable solo by Otomo Yoshihide performed at the Brighton concert, which can be heard here for the first time.

 Video: The first video was published in 2008 by Billy Roisz — the video artist on the tour — and is also included on the Mikroton DVD, featuring the quartet of Billy, Knut, Sarah and Xentos.
-The second video also comes from the DVD and shows the performance of my composition Block that was created during the tour for an ensemble of six musicians: Knut, Nic, Otomo, Sarah, Toshi, and Xentos.
-The third video is documentary footage by Simon Lucas of another rendition of Block, this time with a line-up of eight musicians: Daniel Wilson, Dominic Stephens, Hans W. Koch, Knut, Lu Edmonds, Moshi Honen, Sarah and Xentos, who performed it at Cafe Oto in London for the launch of the Mikroton release in December 2014.
+The second video is documentary footage by Simon Lucas of a rendition of my composition Block that was created during the tour, this time with a line-up of eight musicians: Daniel Wilson, Dominic Stephens, Hans W. Koch, Knut, Lu Edmonds, Moshi Honen, Sarah and Xentos, who performed it at Cafe Oto in London for the launch of the Mikroton release in December 2014.